PegasisForever/zenbook-duo-daemon/README.md

 3. Create a backup of the old config file if it is not compatible with the new config file.
 4. Enable and start the service

-## Known Issues

-1. High CPU usage after resuming from suspend, can be fixed by restarting the daemon (`systemctl restart zenbook-duo-daemon`).

 ## Configuration

 By default, the config file is located at `/etc/zenbook-duo-daemon/config.toml`.
 You can edit the idle timeout, key mappings and keyboard VID:PID in the config file.
 The instructions are provided in the config file.